 2. Laugh Often

 Thirty-three adult women were divided into two groups.
 One group watched a funny video, while the control group viewed a video on tourism.
-Blood draws and questionnaires showed that the funny video group claimed lower stress levels and had significantly higher levels of “natural killer cells,”2 which are white blood cells that specifically target and destroy cancer cells.
+Blood tests and questionnaires showed that the funny video group claimed lower stress levels and had significantly higher levels of “natural killer cells,”2 which are white blood cells that specifically target and destroy cancer cells.

-This indicates clearly that laughter has a positive effect on the immune system.
+This indicates that laughter has a positive effect on the immune system.
 In fact, laughter apparently can boost your body’s own anti-cancer mechanism.
 Incredible!

 3. Limit Your Exposure To Toxins